carlosganhao/UnHierarchy/README.md

 > Specific Object Customizations are serialized in the settings scriptable object.
 So they are kept between sessions and between scenes.

 > [!CAUTION]
-> Removing the scriptable object containing the settings WILL reset them and all of your specific configurations.
+> Removing the scriptable object containing the settings WILL reset them and all of your specific customizations.

 | Change Color | Change Icon |
 | ------------- | ------------- |